newwavechatt/STEADN/README.md

 Be clear eyed about this before you show anyone.

-**Storage is per device.** Someone who plans on a laptop and picks on a phone has two unrelated gardens.
-This is the single most likely thing to make an early user feel the app is broken.
+**Storage is per device until you do step 4.** Someone who plans on a laptop and picks on a phone has two unrelated gardens until accounts are switched on.

-**There is no real sign in.** The magic link screen is a prototype.
-Anyone who opens steadn.com is "signed in" to whatever is in that browser.

 **The AI quota is not enforced.** The thermometer is a courtesy display.
 The server does not check it, so nothing stops someone from asking a thousand questions and spending your money. `api/ask.js` has a crude per-IP limit that stops a runaway loop, and that is all.